macat/broadway/README.md

 Kubernetes and allowing users to interact with it through various interfaces (Slack, CLI, Web).

-#### DEPRECATED: We now recommend using Kuberneted Helm instead of Broadway. https://github.com/kubernetes/helm
+#### DEPRECATED: We now recommend using Kubernetes Helm. https://github.com/kubernetes/helm

 ## Playbook
 A Broadway Playbook is a YAML file for defining a project's deployment tasks.